Feyerabend/ABC80/abc802/README.md

 compleatly different home computer domain in which BASIC stayed for some time longer, almost in to the next decade ..

+But as can be witnessed below, BASIC II was quite fast for its time.
+Often very near (below or above) the highly prasied BBC Micro.
+It also hade the possible choice between different number types in trafe-off between speed and precision.
+Thus making it versatile in many applications.

 ## Samples of BASIC II